kuszmaul/graveyard/README.md

 - [ ] physical size should be 1 if logical size is 1.
 But we are
        putting the end-of-search sentinal in the last bucket.

 - [ ] Put as much metadata as possible into the malloced part (but not the `logical_bucket_count_` which is in the critical path for `find`.

     For example, put size into buckets_ (into the malloced memory?).

     But this is a challenge.
-We want to get a bunch of 64-byte aligned memory, with an extra chunk of stuff at the beginning (or at the endd).
+We want to get a bunch of 64-byte aligned memory, with an extra chunk of stuff at the beginning (or at the end).

     * size
     * counter for reference stability or graveyard maintenance.

 - [ ] Increase the size of `buckets_` to match the actual allocated
     memory.
 This doesn't seem to make any difference for libc malloc,